 Confirm that the recovery vehicle is positioned properly and rests on firm ground.
-Properly set the midbody outriggers.
 The rear outrigger/ spades can be lowered to provide additional support as required.

 Unhook the wire ropes from their stored position.
 Moving the wrecker boom with the wire ropes hooked can result in damage to both the wire ropes and the boom.